techAzeez/Mbl-Sales-summary/README.md

 ![RevenueByDays](https://user-images.githubusercontent.com/108735886/182164263-3b4d9d8c-fdc1-4146-b641-3531062648fc.png)

-*	Sales were high mostly during the week.
+*	Sales were higher mostly during the week.
 *	Sales were high from Monday - Friday and declined on Saturday.
 *	Sales was at the peak on Tuesday.